Guys – Girls it’s time to install shock absorbers on your ride.

 - If this is the case then (Important Here) Have your vehicle in the park position, parking brake on, or some kind of blocking behind the wheels if you are especially working on an inclined area.

-- Let’s get the nut off start working the tools and keep that light beaming on your work area unless your eyes are better than mine, did I mention I wear glasses and that I am in the process of getting an eye exam, soon now!
+- Let’s get the nut off start working the tools and keep that light beaming on your work area unless your eyes are better than mine, did I mention I wear glasses and that I am in the process of getting an eye exam, soon now?
 Okay, nut off, hammer ready tap out the bolt, wiggle out the old shock.
 Remember there will be a nut to remove at the top and bottom of the shock absorber.
-This probably won’t be the last time I forgot to mention something.
+This probably won’t be the last time I forgot to mention something about shock absorbers

 Installing those new shocks that you picked out for your awesome ride